- Supply Chain Solutions

-2021 Technology Predictions: Agility is King was originally published in Logistics Tech Outlook
+2021 Technology Predictions: Agility is King

 The creation of operational agility will serve as a barometer for technology investments in 2021.
 Agility helps companies strike a balance between efficiency and resiliency.
 While efficiency and resiliency are, to a degree, at odds with one another, the extraordinary circumstances of 2020 have cast a light on the risks that are associated with the pursuit of efficiency without consideration of the impact of inflexible or rigid operations.
 These hard lessons learned will frame organizational decision-making in 2021 and beyond.
 Technologies that help organizations respond quickly to disruptions in the market and their supply chains will see accelerated adoption.